Home/Operations/Capacity Planning

 Two months later, your 15-person team is humming at 78% utilization.
 Bug rate is down.
 But the CEO is pushing hard for the microservices migration because 'everyone at the conference was doing it.'
 Your tech lead estimates 6 months of dedicated work for 4 engineers.

-Start the microservices migration — allocate 4 engineers full-timeClick to reveal →
+Start the microservices migration — allocate 4 engineers full-timeClick →

 You reduce product delivery capacity by 27% (4/15 engineers) for 6 months while the migration produces zero user-facing value.
 Revenue features slow down, competitors close the gap.
 Halfway through, you realize the migration is actually 10 months, not 6 (infrastructure projects ALWAYS take longer).
 You've committed to a project that starves the business.